steampixel/simplePHPRouter/README.md

 Do not forget to edit the basepath in .htaccess too if you are on Apache2.
 In order to run the test files correctly inside a basepath you should also adjust the navigation links inside the index.php.

-## Enable case sensitive routes and trailing slashes
+## Enable case sensitive routes, trailing slashes and multi match mode
-The second and third parameters of `Route::run('/', false, false);` are both set to false by default.
+The second and third parameters of `Route::run('/', false, false, true);` are both set to false by default.
+The fourth parameter is set to true by default.
+Using this parameters you can switch on and off several options:
-You can enable case sensitive mode by setting the second parameter to true.
+* Second parameter ($case_matters): You can enable case sensitive mode by setting the second parameter to true.
-By default the router will ignore trailing slashes.
-Set the third parameter to true to avoid this.
+* Third parameter ($trailing_slash_matters): By default the router will ignore trailing slashes.
+Set this parameter to true to avoid this.
+* Fourth parameter ($multimatch): By default the router will only execute the first matching route.
+Set this parameter to true to enable multi match mode.

 ## Something does not work?
 * Don't forget to set the correct basepath as the first argument in your `run()` method and in your .htaccess file.